 The idea for the next groundbreaking product was a new product line that automatically launches soccer balls at various targets.
 This gives the coach the freedom to observe from anywhere and allows players to work on lateral movement, reflex and coordination at the same time.

-Adam Wolf, a Wireless Design Services firmware engineer, was the first to bring up the idea of having something ready for NSCAA.
+A Wireless Design Services firmware engineer was the first to bring up the idea of having something ready for NSCAA.

-“I spent 30 years in software development before starting this company.
+"I spent 30 years in software development before starting this company.
 I am rarely impressed by engineering achievements, but this was one for the books.
-It was actually one week to the day—Wednesday to Wednesday.
-Digi did not over promise, and I understood and accepted the risks of failure in deciding to go forward,” explained Jeff Alger, CEO, Seattle Sports Sciences.
-“Communications were terrific, consistently good judgment under pressure throughout, and objectives clearly over-achieved.
-Clara and Adam even met with us at 11:30 at night at our airport hotel to hand off the prototypes.
+It was actually one week to the day – Wednesday to Wednesday.
+Digi did not over promise, and I understood and accepted the risks of failure in deciding to go forward," explained Jeff Alger, CEO, Seattle Sports Sciences.
+"Communications were terrific, consistently good judgment under pressure throughout, and objectives clearly over-achieved.
+The team even met with us at 11:30 at night at our airport hotel to hand off the prototypes.
 We were on a plane the next morning and showing those prototypes to coaches that same evening in Philadelphia.
-It made for a tremendous difference in our conversations with attendees about our future directions to be able to point to and interact with those prototypes.”
+It made for a tremendous difference in our conversations with attendees about our future directions to be able to point to and interact with those prototypes."